efallancy/daily-bread-bot/README.md

 ## Up and running

 To get it up and running in an expected manner, it requires an AWS account with relevant role to get it deployed.
-As such, it requires the role on creating the AWS DynamoDB, AWS Lambda (with AWS Cloudwatch) and AWS SSM resources.
+As such, it requires the role on creating and accessing AWS DynamoDB, AWS Lambda (with AWS Cloudwatch) and AWS SSM resources.

 For setting up the AWS credentials, refer to this [brief guideline by Serverless](https://serverless.com/framework/docs/providers/aws/guide/credentials/).